My thoughts on Birth Plans?

-Something I like to suggest to my Birth Beat parents is to write their Birth Wish List – not a Birth Plan.
-The word plan is quite rigid and can set you up to feel negative emotions if parts of your birth experience don’t go to plan.
+Something I suggest to my Birth Beat parents is to write their Birth Wish List – not a Birth Plan.
+The word ‘plan’ is quite rigid and can set you up to feel negative emotions if parts of your birth experience ‘don’t go to plan’.

 Remember, no two Mums, births or babies are the same!
-So, it makes total sense, that birth plans very rarely go exactly as you describe.
+So, it makes total sense, that birth plans very rarely go exactly as you wrote them.

-That being said, it’s super important to clearly define your birth preferences or, your Birth Wish List.
-These are things that you would prefer to happen or would like to have but ultimately you realise that birth is a natural process that we can’t always predict.
+A birth plan is essentially a plan for the day of your birth.
+But as mentioned above, a plan is not the most effective way to prepare you special day… That being said, it’s super important to clearly define your birth preferences or, your Birth Wish List.
+These are things that you would prefer to happen or would like to have.
+Though, ultimately you understand that birth is a natural process and can’t be predicted.

 Remember, anyone that tries to guarantee you a certain type of birth is not telling you the whole truth.
 What we aim for here at Birth Beat is healthy Mum and healthy Baby – and to keep in mind that there are lots of variations of ‘normal’ when it comes to childbirth.

-Writing a Birth Wish List is also important as a communication tool between you and your partner.
-Simply by sitting down with your birth partner, going through all the options together and talking about your wishes, it will open up discussion and ensure that you’re both on the same page.
-The last thing you want to do is write a plan or wish list on your own and have your partner thrown in the deep end (perhaps not the wisest choice of words there!) while you’re in labour.
+Writing a Birth Wish List is also important as a communication tool between you and your birth partner.
+(Your birth partner is whoever you’re going to have by your side throughout your labour.)
+Simply sit down with your birth partner, go through all the options together and talk about your wishes.
+It will open up discussion and ensure that you’re both on the same page before the day.
+The last thing you want to do is write a plan or wish list on your own and have your birth partner thrown in the deep end while you’re in labour.
 It’s all about communication.

-Before you can write an effective Birth Wish List, you need to understand what your options are, and what your choices mean in terms of needing additional care and intervention.
+Before you can write an effective Birth Wish List, you need to understand what all your childbirth options are, and what your choices mean in terms of needing additional care and intervention.

-The best way to do this is for you and your birth partner (whoever it is you’re going to have by your side throughout your labour) to get educated.
-Read, learn and try and understand as much as you can about childbirth processes and terminology.
-And, take childbirth education classes.
+The best way to do this is for you and your birth partner to get educated.
+Learn and understand as much as you can about childbirth processes and terminology.
+And, take a childbirth education course.

 Do your research about what is best for you.
-Our Birth Beat Online Prenatal Program is an evidenced-based prenatal course that has been created with midwives, lactation consultants, physiotherapists, exercise physiologists and obstetricians.
+Our Birth Beat Online Birth Course is an evidenced-based childbirth course that has been created with midwives, lactation consultants, physiotherapists, exercise physiologists and obstetricians.
 It’s completely online and on-demand, so you can watch and re-watch the modules from the comfort of home whenever it suits you.